Manoj Das: Early life

 Das was born in the small coastal village, Balasore of odisha.
 His father, Madhusudan Das, worked under British Government.
 He had started writing early.
 His first work a book of poetry in Odia, Satavdira Artanada was published in 1949 when he was in high school.
 He launched a literary magazine, Diganta in 1950.
 He graduated high school in 1951.
 His first collection of short stories Samudrara Kshyudha (Hunger of Sea) was in that year.

 He was active in student politics while studying BA at Cuttack College.
 He was a youth leader with radical views in his college days and spent a year in jail for his revolutionary activities.
 In 1959 he was a delegate to the Afro-Asian students' conference at Bandung, Indonesia.
 He did not complete his degree in Cuttack.
 He ultimately finished his graduation from Samanta Chandra Shekhar College, Puri in 1955.
 During his college years, he kept on writing and published a novel Jeebanara Swada, a collection of short stories Vishakanyar Kahani and a collection of poems Padadhawani.
 After graduating with a degree in English literature, he got a post-graduate degree in English literature from Ravenshaw College.
 After a short stint as a lecturer at Christ College (Cuttack), he joined Sri Aurobindo Ashram at Puducherry.
 Since 1963, he has been professor of English Literature at Sri Aurobindo International Centre of Education, Puducherry.

 He cited Fakir Mohan Senapati, Vyasa, and Valmiki as early influences.

 As editor and columnist

 Das edited a cultural magazine, The Heritage, published from Chennai in 1985-1989.
 The magazine is no longer in circulation.

 He wrote columns on quest for finding eternal truth in common lives in India’s national dailies like The Times of India, The Hindustan Times, The Hindu and The Statesman.

 Creative writing and story-telling

-Das is perhaps the foremost bilingual Odia writer and a master of dramatic expression both in his English and Odia short stories and novels.
-Das has been compared to Vishnu Sharma, in modern Odia literature for his magnificent style and for the fact that, he is one of the best story-tellers in India in modern times.
-Over the years many research scholars have done their doctoral thesis on the works of Manoj Das, P. Raja being the first scholar to do so.
+Das was a bilingual Odia writer, writing both English and Odia short stories and novels.
+Das has been compared to Vishnu Sharma, in modern Odia literature for his style Over the years many research scholars have done their doctoral thesis on the works of Manoj Das, P. Raja being the first scholar to do so.